jillesca/open_telemetry_network_impact/README.md

 This demo uses the CML sandbox, but technically any IOS-XE device with two ISIS interfaces will work.

-Go to [Cisco Modeling Labs](https://developer.cisco.com/site/sandbox/) and reserve a lab. **Clone this repo to the devbox VM - 10.10.20.50 developer/C1sco12345**
+Go to [the Devnet sandbox](https://developer.cisco.com/site/sandbox/) and reserve a CML lab.

 ## Goal